Off-Road Discovery Off-Road Discovery

 ARB Awning

 With our iKamper brackets we had to figure out how to attach the ARB awning.
 We decided to not get the iKamper annex beacuse it’s so large and we didn’t want a fully enclosed space nor did we want to store the annex.
 We also didn’t want to sacrifice the speed to open and close our iKamper which keeps overland flexible.
+Update: we did get the Annex in the future when we started putting it on the Sequoia, however we rarely have used the annex and wouldn’t purchase again if we went back to tell ourselves.

 We have the iKamper anti-theft locks which frees up two of the original iKamper attachments that we were able to retrofit with brackets that we had made.